lalalatadaa/historical-dd-automation/README.md

-Below is a complete, updated README.md ready to paste directly into your repository.
-It is written so a non-technical user (you, on iPhone) can still operate the system confidently, while remaining professional and accurate.

-⸻

 Historical Due Diligence Automation System

 End-to-end historical due diligence automation for land, title, and entity research with evidence tracking, chain-of-title analysis, conflict detection, and narrative reporting.